Fishing in the Tropical Summer

 At this time of year, barra are sometimes on the bite in the tidal rivers, even if they are flooded, though hooking a barra can take quite a bit of hunting around before you locate a patch of feeding fish.

-The best barra fishing during the wet is usually in the mangrove creeks and estuaries, like those in Darwin Harbour.
+The best barra fishing during the summer is usually in the mangrove creeks and estuaries, like those in Darwin Harbour.
 Top End estuaries are alive with juvenile prawns in January and February, so these are also excellent months to target black jewfish, golden snapper, cod, pikey bream and mangrove jack, which have moved into the bays and creeks to feed on the prawns and small fish.
-One of the advantages of estuary fishing in the wet is that the impact of wet season storms is not nearly as great as in unsheltered waters.
+One of the advantages of estuary fishing in the summer is that the impact of storms is not nearly as great as in unsheltered waters.

-Bluewater fishing is totally dependent on the weather conditions during the wet.
-However, in between monsoons, conditions can improve and anglers have the opportunity to catch quality fish offshore, especially reef fish such as golden snapper, black jewfish, tricky snapper, cod, coral trout and red emperor.
+Bluewater fishing is totally dependent on the weather conditions during the tropical summer.
+However, between monsoons, conditions can improve and anglers have the opportunity to catch quality fish offshore, especially reef fish such as golden snapper, black jewfish, tricky snapper, cod, coral trout and red emperor.

-Although there are opportunities to fish during the wet season, at its peak, monsoonal storms are best avoided.
+Although there are opportunities to fish during the summer season, at its peak, monsoonal storms are best avoided.